LEGAL

 The following areas have known accessibility limitations.
 We document them here in the interest of transparency:

-- Rich text editor (TipTap) — the visual block editor uses a ProseMirror contenteditable region.
+- Rich text editor (TipTap) — The visual block editor uses a ProseMirror contenteditable region.
 Keyboard navigation within complex block structures (tables, nested lists) may be inconsistent in some screen reader and OS combinations.
 We are tracking upstream TipTap accessibility improvements.

-- Third-party embeds — user-embedded content (YouTube iframes, Twitter widgets, Stripe Checkout) may not fully conform to WCAG 2.1 AA.
+- Third-party embeds — User-embedded content (YouTube iframes, Twitter widgets, Stripe Checkout) may not fully conform to WCAG 2.1 AA.
 These surfaces are outside our direct control.

-- Drag-and-drop page builder — the visual page builder uses pointer-based drag interactions.
+- Drag-and-drop page builder — The visual page builder uses pointer-based drag interactions.
 Keyboard-accessible reordering (via arrow keys) is provided as a fallback but may require additional testing on specific assistive technology combinations.

 How to get accessible content